Analysis | Emmanuel Macron Can’t Save Boris Johnson

 France’s president Emmanuel Macron showered Johnson in compliments, no doubt glad that seeing off the Brits — amicably, of course — would remove an obstacle to his ambitions for deeper EU integration.
 Now, once again, the prospect of delay is back, and with it the threat of more contagion as Britain’s dysfunctional national politics infects the orderly running of the EU and threatens that cherished unity.

 Any ruling from Brussels on an extension before Parliament votes on Johnson’s deal (which may happen in the next couple of days) would be seen as meddling in U.K. politics.
 Likewise, siding with Johnson by ruling out any delay would mean committing the EU to an ugly and economically damaging no-deal split on Oct.
-31 if Westminster failed to rubber-stamp his deal.
+31 in the event that Westminster failed to rubber-stamp his deal.
+If there’s not enough time to organize the vote itself before the end of October, the EU would allow an extension — it has no interest in prematurely slamming the door shut, no matter what Brexiter ministers such as Michael Gove might say.

 Where things get complicated is if Westminster thwarts Macron’s plans for a quick divorce and rejects Johnson’s deal.
 If the deal fails by a handful of votes, and if those votes come from Johnson’s disgruntled allies in Northern Ireland’s Democratic Unionist party, then Macron’s more hawkish views on an extension could hold sway.
 Brussels might offer only a short delay (less than the three months asked for) to try to force the last few holdout MPs into line or face a no-deal exit.

-But if Johnson’s deal is defeated heavily in the Commons, as May’s deal was, that will show the EU that Britain needs deeper political change to break the logjam.
-More dovish European calls for a longer extension — long enough to accommodate a general election or a second referendum — would probably win the day.
+But if it becomes clear that Johnson’s deal will never get through the Commons (or is amended to death by opposition lawmakers) that will show the EU that Britain needs deeper political change to break the logjam.
+More dovish European calls for a longer extension would probably win the day.
+“Time alone will not solve the problem,” Amelie de Montchalin, France’s European affairs minister said on Monday, though she added there was room for discussion on an extension of six months or so should it be needed for a U.K. election or second referendum.

-Even if it appears today that some kind of extension is inevitable, no one should underestimate how tense this debate might become among the EU’s leaders.
+Even though some kind of extension appears inevitable, no one should underestimate how tense this debate might become among the EU’s leaders.
 The situation is very different to when May was in power, when hardcore Brexiters complained that she had done a poor job and boasted they could get a better deal from Brussels.
 Brexiters don’t blame the EU anymore for what is clearly a U.K. problem: Parliament’s inability to decide.

 Macron’s impatience with London is spreading to his fellow leaders, with Germany’s chancellor Angela Merkel talking of Britain as a post-Brexit “competitor.”
 There’s a point where infinite delays will be deemed costlier than no deal.

-Note: (This column was updated with a quote from Amelie de Montchalin and more detail on possible Brexit delays.)